rob-coaching/js-dates-fullstack-guide/README.md

 First of all some basics...

-We can have a date repsented in different formats.
+We can have a date in different formats.

 ### Date as String